-If you're worried about updating your Mac to macOS Catalina (perhaps due to incompatible software), or if you are testing a beta version of macOS Catalina and don't want to risk messing up your system, you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.
+If you're worried about updating your Mac to macOS Catalina (perhaps due to incompatible software), or if you are testing the beta version of macOS Big Sur and don't want to risk messing up your system, you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.

-In this tutorial we explain how to run macOS from an external drive.
+In this tutorial we explain how to run macOS from an external drive in four simple steps:

 What you need

 You'll want to use a fast drive if you can - it's worth investing in a USB C or Thunderbolt 3 drive as this will offer the fastest connection.
 If not, at least make sure that you opt for flash storage.

 That drive will need at least 12GB of space, but more is recommended, in fact back when we started running Mojave beta on a 32GB stick we found it wasn't enough once we started using iCloud Desktop and other features that meant that our data started being downloaded.
 Luckily you can get hold of a USB flash stick pretty cheaply, such as this SanDisk 128GB Flash Drive, which we got on Amazon for £15.89.